-The most widespread IRMA assay for parathyroid hormone is called "intact", but work by Broussard et al. have demonstrated that in addition to the full length, intact peptide, aminoterminally truncated forms of PTH are also detected by this assay (7).
+The most widespread IRMA assay for parathyroid hormone is called "intact", but work by Broussard et al. have demonstrated that in addition to the full length, intact peptide, amino-terminally truncated forms of PTH are also detected by this assay (7).
 These forms of parathyroid hormone have 100% cross-reactivity with the native full length peptide in this assay.
 Truncation is due to 3-14 amino acids missing from the amino terminus (8-9).
 PTH(7-84) is the most prominent of these variants.
 Together, these forms of PTH may constitute up to 50 percent of the circulating species of PTH in normal subjects.
 In renal failure they may constitute an even higher percentage.
-An IRMA assay for PTH has been developed in which the recognition sites on the PTH molecule include the extreme N-terminal amino acids (1-6), thus giving this newer assay rather exclusive specificity for the full-length biologically active PTH molecule (10-11).
+An IRMA assay for PTH includes a recognition site for the first 6 N-terminal amino acids (1-6), thus giving this newer assay rather exclusive specificity for the full-length biologically active PTH molecule (10-11).
 Silverberg et al. have applied this "whole" assay to a group of subjects with surgically proved primary hyperparathyroidism.
 In comparison to the intact assay and the older radioimmunoassay for mid-molecule PTH, the whole assay performed somewhat better with respect to a higher percentage of patients with frankly elevated levels (96%) in comparison to the intact (73%) and mid-molecule assays (63%) (12).
-More recent experience, however, has given the general sense that in subjects without renal failure, the inact assay and the "whole" assay are equivalently useful (13-14).
-In subjects with renal compromise, however, mid-molecule and the larger aminoterminally trancated forms of PTH do build up.
+Subsequent experience, however, has given the general sense that in subjects without renal failure, the intact assay and the "whole" assay are equivalently useful (13-14).
+In subjects with renal compromise, however, mid-molecule and the larger aminoterminally truncated forms of PTH do build up.
 While it may be expected that the "whole" assay would give a more accurate depiction of PTH in these situations, this has not always been appreciated (15).